top of page

 • Holds its shape better and slices more cleanly

-If you want fall-apart, shreddable beef, choose a chuck roast.
+In short: If you want fall-apart, shreddable beef, choose a chuck roast.
 If you prefer slices, an arm roast may be the better option.

 The Key to a Tender Chuck Roast

+The secret to a great chuck roast is simple: low heat, moisture, and time.
 Chuck roast is rarely overcooked — it’s usually undercooked.
 If it’s tough, it just needs more time.

 Best cooking methods: